Ram Vilas Paswan, a man for all seasons in Indian politics, cremated in Patna | Politics

-The mortal remains of Union Minister Ram Vilas Paswan, a man for all seasons and one of the tallest leaders spawned by the Dalit community, were consigned to flames in Patna on Saturday with full state honours.
-A sea of people could be seen, besides dignitaries led by Bihar Chief Minister Nitish Kumar and Union Minister Ravi Shankar Prasad, at the cremation site on the banks of the Ganges in the city that has been a witness to the Lok Janshakti Party founders long journey - from a young MLA of the socialist party in the late 1960s to having served under six prime ministers.
+The mortal remains of the LJP founder Ram Vilas Paswan, a man for all seasons and one of the tallest leaders of the Dalit community, were consigned to flames in Patna on Saturday with full state honours.
+A sea of people could be seen, besides dignitaries led by Bihar Chief Minister Nitish Kumar and Union Minister Ravi Shankar Prasad, at the cremation site on the banks of the Ganges in the city that has been a witness to Paswan's long journey - from a young MLA of the socialist party in the late 1960s to having served under six prime ministers.

-The sight of commoners standing chock a block, teary- eyed and eager to catch the last glimpse of their leader, unmindful of the threat posed by the COVID pandemic and reprimands of security personnel anxious to enforce social distancing, bore testimony to the popularity of the man, known as an "ajaat shatru" (one with no enemies) in the vicious politics of Bihar.
+The sight of commoners standing chock a block, teary-eyed and eager to catch the last glimpse of their leader, unmindful of the threat posed by the COVID pandemic and reprimands of security personnel anxious to enforce social distancing, bore testimony to the popularity of the man, known as an "ajaat shatru" (one with no enemies) in Bihar politics.
 Many climbed atop a steamer anchored nearby while an even larger number could be seen standing, precariously, on the decrepit embankment built along the river after they were thwarted by the administration from crowding the ghat.

 The body was brought for the last rites to Janardan Ghat in the Digha locality in a massive procession from his residence in Shri Krishna Puri, about 3 km away.
-The bungalow of Paswan, who famously kept his doors open for all despite the high offices he held for much part of his political career, remained teeming with visitors, many of them common citizens whom the leader had helped with getting a job, getting a critically ill relative treated at a top medical facility, or with financial help which made the marriage of their daughters possible.
+The bungalow of Paswan, who famously kept his doors open for all despite the high offices he held for many parts of his political career, remained teeming with visitors, many of the common citizens whom the leader had helped with getting a job, getting a critically ill relative treated at a top medical facility, or with financial help which made the marriage of their daughters possible.

+His first wife Raj Kumari Devi had the last glimpse of Paswan at his residence.
+Paswan had married Raj Kumari Devi in 1960s.
+In 2014, he disclosed that he had divorced her in 1981 after his Lok Sabha nomination papers were challenged.
+He had two daughters from his first wife.

 Amid deafening roars of "Ram Vilas Paswan amar rahein", Chirag, in knee-high dhoti and a white sheet around his shoulders, lit the funeral pyre.
 Reena Paswan, who like her husband Ram Vilas was always a perfect host, watched the ceremony from a distance, the grief on her face concealed with her mask and a dupatta.